NullVoxPopuli/emberfest-2025/slides/pages/1-intro.md

 This repo has all the ember!

 Some interesting things about numbers in this table:
-- the total number of lines only went up by 50%
+- [click] the total number of lines only went up by 50%
 - however, adding 1 million lines of code in one year is just... bonkers
-- fun fact: during this time, this codebase completely migrated all components, route-templates, and rendering tests to gjs and gts.
+- [click] fun fact: during this time, this codebase completely migrated all components, route-templates, and rendering tests to gjs and gts.
+  We have no more handlebars.
 - also! during this time all but one apps in the repo are now running vite